StriveConsulting/backend-coding-challenge/README.md

     - Caught or not
     - Results should include a pagination option
   - Retrieve a list of pokemon types
-  - For all pertinent quires only the desired language should be returned
+  - Options for language support should be included, what this looks like is up to you.

 ## Suggested Technology